SummaryCapping Medicaid funding could also shift costs to Medicare

-New modeling from Avalere finds that proposals to limit per capita federal Medicaid funding growth based on medical inflation could lead to a $44 billion spending cut for dual eligible beneficiaries—or people who qualify for both Medicaid and Medicare—over the next 10 years.
+New modeling from Avalere finds that proposals to limit per capita federal Medicaid funding growth based on medical inflation could lead to a $44 billion spending cut for dual-eligible beneficiaries—people who qualify for both Medicaid and Medicare—over the next 10 years.
 Capped funding proposals have been included as part of recent Affordable Care Act (ACA) repeal conversations in Congress.
 While the future of these legislative initiatives remains uncertain, policymakers are expected to continue considering Medicaid reforms, which could have a significant effect on beneficiaries, states, and Medicare.

 Federal Funding Scenarios